Invisalign: The Clear Choice for Straight Teeth

 This Patient was Self Conscious of Having Crooked Teeth

 and No Longer Has to Worry About That After Using Invisalign

 Call (951) 244-9495 to schedule a consultation and learn if Invisalign is a good solution for you or your family member.
 Or make an appointment online today.

 Lakefront Family Dentistry has served the Inland Empire since 1998.
-Dr. Hauser is a sole practitioner, dedicated to serving families and promoting excellent oral health.
+Dr. Hauser and Dr. Phillipe are dedicated to serving families and promoting excellent oral health.
 We are well-known and recognized by our peers as a leading dental facility, offering the latest technological advances available today.